garylirocks/quickrefs/azure-networking.markdown

 #### Delegation

 - You could delegate a specific subnet to an Azure PaaS service, such as VNet data gateway (`Microsoft.PowerPlatform/vnetaccesslinks`)
-- The purpose usually is to allow the PaaS service to access resources within the VNet
+- The purpose usually is to allow a PaaS service to access/manage resources for the subnet, such as managing NSGs (`Microsoft.Network/virtualNetworks/subnets/prepareNetworkPolicies/action`)
 - You need `Microsoft.Network/virtualNetworks/subnets/join/action` permission (included in "Network Contributor" role)